 Understanding CD Risk

-Finally, make sure that you are within the legal limits of insurance from the Federal Deposit Insurance Corporation (FDIC), which only insures deposits in CDs offered by FDIC-member banks.
-"You invest in CDs to provide safety, so you want to make sure that you aren't going over any limits and removing some of that safety," Schmansky pointed out.
+Finally, make sure that you are within the legal limits of insurance from the Federal Deposit Insurance Corporation (FDIC), which insures deposits in CDs offered by FDIC-member banks.
+"You invest in CDs to provide safety, so you want to make sure that you aren't going over any limits and removing some of that safety," explains Schmansky.
 The FDIC offers an online calculator to help determine such coverage (https://www.fdic.gov/edie/index.html).

 Whether you're interested in our High Yield CD, No Penalty CD or Raise Your Rate CD, you’ll get rates that are among the most competitive in the country and customer service that makes banking as simple as possible.
 Learn more at Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559) today.